 Added and Omitted Assessments

-As the 2015 calendar year begins to draw to a close, all property owners are advised to take note of upcoming real property tax deadlines.
-If a property owner has engaged in a major capital investment or expansion of its property, or plans to do so in 2016, the property owner should seek advice concerning a potential tax appeal, as the assessor may impose an “added or omitted assessment.”
+As the 2016 calendar year moves into fall season, all property owners are advised to take note of an upcoming real property tax deadline.
+If a property owner has engaged in a major capital investment or expansion of its property during the past year, they may be subject to an “added or omitted assessment” from their local assessor and they should seek advice concerning a potential tax appeal.

-In October of each year, all tax assessors file a list of properties that allows them to assess new construction or physical alterations to properties that have been completed in that calendar year.
+In October of each year, tax assessors file a list of properties assessing new construction or physical alterations to properties that have been completed in that calendar year.

-The added assessment is calculated as the value of property “as improved” minus the existing assessment, and the full “improved” value becomes the assessment for the following year.
-The improvement is valued as of the first day of the month following substantial completion.
+An added assessment is calculated by valuing the property “as improved” and then subtracting the existing assessment.
+Further, that “full and improved” value becomes the assessment for the following year.
+The improvement is valued as of the first day of the month following substantial completion of the work.
 The added assessment is prorated for the number of full months remaining in the tax year.

 If you are interested in exploring a real property tax appeal, Chiesa Shahinian & Giantomasi PC is experienced in the prosecution of commercial, industrial and multi-residential properties, as well as special use properties and hotels.
 We will be pleased to undertake an initial analysis to determine the potential merits of a tax appeal on your particular property.
 If you decide to appeal, Chiesa Shahinian & Giantomasi, in many cases, will do so, on a contingent fee basis.